Configure group claims and app roles in tokens

 • absence of roles claim

-• multiple values in the roles claim when the user has multiple assigned roles
+• multiple values in the roles claim when the user has more than one role assignment

 When you create app roles that allow user and groups as members, always define a baseline user role with no elevated authorization roles.
 When an Enterprise App configuration requires assignment, only users with direct assignment to an application or membership in a group assigned to the app can use the app.